ebi-ait/projects-index/README.md

 ### Developing

 - `yarn start`
-  - Will spin up the dev server
+  - Will start running Solr, index the locally held data.json, serve the locally held data.json, and start the UI
 - `yarn test:watch`
   - Run the unit tests in watch mode